Friday, October 29, 2010

 Tuesday, October 19, 2010

 Look, “Glee,” I’m excited about the “Rocky Horror” episode next week as anyone.
 I am ready to Time Warp all up in this business.
 But I was not prepared for a horror of another kind.
 What is happening in this GQ photoshoot?
 I understand that all parties involved are, in fact, above the legal age of consent and therefore this photo isn’t technically underage.
 But, doesn’t it look underage?
 And isn’t that the nod and wink they’re trying to convey by it being set in a high school.
-Of course, it’s no surprise the shot was done by perennially plaid-shirted and bespectacled hipster photographer Terry Richardson.
+Of course, it’s no surprise the shot was done by perennially plaid-shirted and bespectacled photographer/creepy uncle you don’t want to sit next to at family dinners Terry Richardson.
 He gives almost all his shoots an uncomfortable, bad 70s porn feel.
 But what is supposed to be hot here is just, well, creepy.

 So creepy that it is making me feel weird/wrong/worried about getting arrested just by looking at these pictures.
 In fact, I feel my only recourse other than finding some sort of industrial memory erasing soap with which to scrub out my brain is to rate the pictures on an “EWWW”-Factor scale from 1 to 10, 10 being something involving sex dice, riding crops and your grandparents.